KTH-SML/svea/README.md

 real vehicle without further tuning or changes.

-There are three pre-written scripts to serve as examples of how to use the code base in simulation.
-See and read the source code in `svea_starter/src/svea_core/scripts/sim`.
+There are three pre-written scripts to serve as examples of how to use the code base.
+See and read the source code in `svea_starter/src/svea_core/scripts/core_examples`.

 You can try them out by running one of the two commands: